 Guest speakers involved in operational policing and academic research will also contribute to your learning.
-Kent’s Chief Constable, Ian Learmonth has spoken at out Policing annual lecture and we look forward to welcoming him again in 2012.
+Kent’s Chief Constable has spoken at out Policing annual lecture and we look forward to a return in the future.

 Over the past eight years student field trips have included visits to the Police Service of Northern Ireland, Ministry of Defence Police and the Police Service of the Netherlands.

 On successful completion your Graduation will take place at Canterbury Cathedral.